 - Why do you want to earn this bachelor’s degree in business?

 - What do you want to achieve in your career with this degree?

 - How will this degree benefit you/your loved ones’ lives?

 Once you have your reasoning and goals in mind, you’re ready to research programs.
 Find accredited schools and well-ranked programs and dive into their websites.
 Look at concentrations offered, required coursework, faculty, opportunities for networking or internships, alumni connections and how long it takes to get finish your degree.

 Make sure all these parameters align with your goals.

-UW–Madison offers a variety of online business degrees in human resources, management and marketing, plus consumer finance & financial planning — or our latest addition in applied social science.
+UW–Madison offers a variety of online business degrees in human resources, management and marketing, plus consumer finance & financial planning.

 Explore which UW–Madison Online degree is right for you